How does this medication work? What will it do for me?

 Severe Gaucher disease: The safety and effectiveness of miglustat have not been evaluated for people with severe Gaucher disease.
 Miglustat is used for mild-to-moderate type 1 Gaucher disease.

 Pregnancy: This medication should not be used by women during pregnancy as it may cause harm to the unborn baby.
 Both men and women should use a reliable method of contraception.
 Men should not father a child while they are taking miglustat and for 3 months after stopping the medication.
 If you become pregnant while you are taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if miglustat passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: The safety and effectiveness of using this medication for type I Gaucher disease have not been established in children under 18 years of age.
-The safety and effectiveness of using this medication for Niemann-Pick type C disease have not been established in children under 4 years of age.
+Children: The safety and effectiveness of using this medication for type I Gaucher disease have not been established for children under 18 years of age.
+The safety and effectiveness of using this medication for Niemann-Pick type C disease have not been established for children under 4 years of age.

 What other drugs could interact with this medication?

 Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications that you are taking.
 Also tell them about any supplements you take.
 Since caffeine, alcohol, the nicotine from cigarettes, or street drugs can affect the action of many medications, you should let your prescriber know if you use them.
 Depending on your specific circumstances, your doctor may want you to:

 - change one of the medications to another,

 - change how you are taking one or both of the medications, or